-Kirstan Flannery - Co-Founder and Chairperson of the Board
+Kirstan Flannery - Co-Founder and Chairperson of the Board (until July 2019)

-Kirstan is the Co-founder of Birth for Humankind and a certified doula working in private practice as Birth Wise.
+Kirstan is the Co-Founder of Birth for Humankind and a certified doula working in private practice as Birth Wise.
 She believes 'mothering the mother' and nurturing babies within thriving environments is a significant key to creating healthy communities.
 Motivated by and committed to social change in action, Kirstan has provided mentoring and philanthropic support to various non-profit enterprises.
 She ensures projects are designed with sustainable foundations in order to generate long-term service and availability in the community.
 Collaborative projects include Centre for Social Change and Recre8 Bush Adventure Therapy.
 Her community spirit and special interest in maternal child health care prevails in both her work and personal relationships.

-Mei Lai Swan - General Director and Founder
+Mei Lai Swan - Founder and Director

 Mei Lai is the Founder of Birth for Humankind and was the CEO until February 2017.
 Her inspiration for the organisation came through a diverse background in social work, community development, as a doula, and as a yoga teacher - all fueled by immense passion and a desire for a socially just and thriving world.
 With a Master of Social Work, she has experience developing, managing and delivering psycho-social and community development programs for Aboriginal communities, youth, and people seeking asylum.
 For Mei Lai, it's a simple equation: Birth for Humankind = Birth Support + Social Justice + Heart.
-She is currently a Founding Director on the board.

-Raj Gopiraj - Treasurer
+Raj Gopiraj - Treasurer (until March 2019) and Director